gSchool/usaa-preassessment-block/units/00-Git/00-Git.checkpoint.md

 * title: See a list of change bundles
 * topics: git
 ##### !question
-Which git command can you use to see a list of change bundles in your local repository?
+Which git command can you use to see a list of commits in your local repository?
 ##### !end-question
 ##### !answer
 /(git )?log/